The Fine-Tuning War: How AI Giants are Mapping the Value Chain

 case object Water extends Ingredient

-This list is written in the recipe but we are not sure that we have all the ingredients in our kitchen.
-To express this situation we create another type.
+This list is defined in the recipe, but we cannot be certain that we have all these ingredients in our kitchen.
+To express this uncertainty, we create another type:

 sealed trait NeededIngredient {